We are reader-supported. Links on our site may earn us a commission. More about us

 KEF Q350 vs Dynaudio Emit M20

 Despite being more expensive, the Emit M20 doesn’t deliver a higher level of definition or transparency than the Q350.
-However, it does look nicer and feel sturdier.
-You have to consider what you’d rather pay for: audio quality or something that looks nice on the shelf.
+However, it does look nicer and feels sturdier.

 KEF Q350 vs Audioengine HD6